-Along with the majority of patients in hospitals being unvaccinated, another scary statistic has arisen; those with severe symptoms and severe COVID-19 cases who are in the emergency room and ICU are also unvaccinated patients.
-This trend is appearing in hospitals across the entire United States of America, showing the prevalence of this health concern.
+Along with the majority of patients in hospitals being unvaccinated, another scary statistic has arisen; those with severe symptoms and severe Covid cases who are in the emergency room and ICU are also unvaccinated patients.
+This trend is appearing in hospitals across the US, showing the prevalence of this health concern.

 Children are at high-risk

-Furthermore, unvaccinated children are at a high risk of being admitted to the hospital with COVID-19 concerns and side-ailments, such as fever and chills.
-Although we previously thought children might not be affected as drastically by this pandemic, children have still been admitted to healthcare buildings due to COVID-19 symptoms and diagnoses.
+Furthermore, unvaccinated children are at a high risk of being admitted to the hospital with Covid concerns and side-ailments, such as fever and chills.
+Although we previously thought children might not be affected as drastically by this pandemic, children have still been admitted to healthcare buildings due to Covid symptoms and diagnoses.

-Over half of adults have officially been fully vaccinated in the United States, coming in at a respectable 53% – a number that the inventor would like to see an increase in recent months.
-Critical care doctors also state the necessary trend of completing the entire series of COVID-19 vaccines instead of solely getting one shot.
+Over half of adults have officially been fully vaccinated in the US, coming in at a respectable 53% – a number that the inventor would like to see an increase in recent months.
+Critical care doctors also state the necessary trend of completing the entire series of Covid vaccines instead of solely getting one shot.

-Some positive COVID-19 cases are from those with only one vaccination shot
+Some positive Covid cases are from those with only one vaccination shot

-Along with the presence of unvaccinated patients coming in for COVID-19, unvaccinated patients are also at a high risk of having comorbid disorders that can be exacerbated from COVID-19 compilations.
-For example, those with pneumonia or cancer can suffer greater side effects that can be fatal if not treated with the COVID-19 vaccine.
+Along with the presence of unvaccinated patients coming in for Covid, unvaccinated patients are also at a high risk of having comorbid disorders that can be exacerbated from Covid compilations.
+For example, those with pneumonia or cancer can suffer greater side effects that can be fatal if not treated with the Covid vaccine.

 If you have an autoimmune disease or cancer, you may need to ask your doctor about the effects of the shots before getting the first one.
 In this case, it is up to you whether or not you want to tell your doctor about your past medical history regarding your cancer and your choice on vaccination moving forwards.